 And I admit I would grumble when they said “Stand closer together” “Smile” “Hang on!
 Just one more!”.
 Of course some people would think they had put in the roll of film when they hadn’t and all our posing (“poeseer!” remember SanMarie the game ranger’s joke?) was in vain.
 Yes, I’m thinking of you Taylor.
-He posed us in various ways on a buffalo carcase and when we eagerly asked for the photies weeks later (they had to go off “for development” of course) he had to sheepishly admit he hadn’t had a roll of film in his steam-driven camera.
+He posed us in various ways on a buffalo carcase and when we eagerly asked for the photies weeks later (they’d had to go off “for development” of course) he had to sheepishly admit he hadn’t had a roll of film in his steam-driven camera.
 Luckily Trish had been there and took this:

 Anyway, my memory of that moment was much better than his pic would have been: I remember a bloody carcase with glistening red meat still on the bone and lion prints around the sandy scene.
 We were posing looking over our shoulder, worried the lions might chase us off their prey at any minute.
-When later we did get a pic from someone better organised than Taylor the truth was far more mundane.
+When later we did get a pic from someone better organised than Taylor – Trish – the truth was far more mundane.
 The photo spoilt a good story!
 Here we were, not one of us looking over a shoulder:

 So although I do have some slight regrets I still think I was generally more “in the moment” than many camera-occupied companions over the years – and I saw more birds.
 Anyway, my memories of what happened are usually far better than boring reality.
 Usually I play the starring role in them.